 It's one of the better tools if you want to study from existing documents without manually creating cards.
 The interface is clean, and the AI output is generally accurate.

-Best for: Students who want AI to handle the heavy lifting.
+Students who want AI to handle the heavy lifting.

 StudySmarter combines flashcards, notes, practice exams, and a study planner in one platform.
 It's one of the most complete free study websites for students who want everything in one place.